 The Cameo: "Second Chance Song" features backup vocals from YouTube's 402THUNDER402 raging at the titular perk.

 Even the Subtitler Is Stumped: In the video for "Niko It's Your Cousin!", when the song gets to a brief segment of Little Jacob singing, the subtitles give up and go "Uhhhh..." before Niko takes over again.

 Evil Laugh: He pulls a particularly magnificent one in "Joker's Song".
 You'd be forgiven for mistaking it to have come from the manhimself.

-Fake Band: As Gavin cannot play the drums well, his percussion his entirely sampled.
+Fake Band: As Gavin can't play the drums very well, his percussion is entirely sampled.
 Since Internet Musician isn't the highest paying profession, other instruments like the very prevalent strings are handled the same way.

 Averted gloriously in "Sweet L.A.", though, where he had guest artists on piano and saxophone.

 Fan Dumb: According to his Encore articles, this is the reason that the Escapist and Bandcamp versions of Brothers Of The Creed are different is because some fans took offence to the lyrics "And I kill for good/Under my white hood," due to the belief about assassin in white hoods was a reference to the Ku Klux Klan.
 This is also potentially the reason why the revised version of the song sounds a little awkward and bitter.

 Filk Song: He creates songs based on games he loves.
 One distinguishing aspect of his work is that he uses completely new music, rather than re-purposing other music with new lyrics.